ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 # Transport Parameters {#appendix-transport-params}

-\[EDITOR'S NOTE: move into main document as necessary; everything else goes into Appendix A; see https://github.com/taps-api/drafts/issues/69]
+\[EDITOR'S NOTE: move into main document as necessary; find a way to move the rest into Appendix A or cut it; see https://github.com/taps-api/drafts/issues/69]

 This appendix provides details about the usage of the Transport Parameters